ERDDAP/erddap.github.io/docs/server-admin/datasets.md

 AWS supports a little variation in how that URL is constructed, but ERDDAP™ requires this one specific format:
   https://*bucketName*.s3.*region*.amazonaws.com/*key*

+As of ERDDAP v2.29, you can now use the `s3://` URI format instead of the bucket URL.
+This is the format used by the [AWS s3 cli](https://docs.aws.amazon.com/cli/latest/reference/s3/). s3://*bucketName*/*key*

 It is common practice, as with this example, to make key names look like a hierarchical path plus a file name, but technically they aren't.
 Since it is common and useful, ERDDAP™ treats keys with /'s as if they are a hierarchical path plus file name, and this documentation will refer to them as such.
 If a bucket's keys don't use /'s (e.g., a key like
 ABI-Lib.2018.052.22.OR\_ABI-L1b-RadM2-M3C10\_G16\_s20180522247575), then ERDDAP™ will just treat the whole key as a long file name.